pbour/geosocialgenerator/README.md

 The user has the option to generate or upload his own GR and CO files, as they correspond to the correct form.

 #### GR File
-Use the following command lines and run the 'graph_generator.py' program to generate a graph with NetworkX and save it to a GR file:
+Use the following command lines to run the `graph_generator.py` program and it will generate the specified graph type with NetworkX and save it to a GR file named `graph.gr` in current directory:

 - **Barabasi-Albert Graph:**
 ```bash